conventional-changelog/conventional-changelog/conventions/angular.md

 feat(pencil): add 'graphiteWidth' option
 ```

-Appears under the "Fixes" header, graphite subheader, with a link to issue #28
+Appears under the "Fixes" header, graphite subheader, with a link to issue #28:

 ```
-fix(graphite): stop it from breaking when graphiteWidth < 0.1
+perf(graphite): increase fps when writing from 40 to 60

 Closes #28
 ```